 Is online advertising enough?

 In a survey Antidote conducted, patients reported that they would rather hear about clinical trials from people they trust, such as doctors or patient advocacy organizations, than from online advertising.
-That’s why we believe in precision recruitment: An approach that combines the precision and convenience of online advertising, with the human touch that comes from connecting with patient advocacy groups and other trusted sources.
+That’s why we our approach to clinical trial recruitment combines the precision and convenience of online advertising with the human touch that comes from connecting with patient advocacy groups and other trusted sources.

 To learn more about our digital advertising approach, and how we combine it with other effective methods to lower costs and improve results for our clients, download our whitepaper below.